Spacer

 Co-Sponsorships

 The Obermann Center welcomes the opportunity to support activities and events that further our mission—promoting research and creative work, facilitating publicly engaged art and scholarship, and building intellectual community.
-In addition to helping our Working Groups fund their various events, we also collaborated with partners across campus to co-sponsor X events in 2025–2026:
+In addition to helping our Working Groups fund their various events, we also collaborated with partners across campus to co-sponsor 12 events in 2025–2026, among them:

 • Iowa Care Lab (Fall 2025–Spring 2026) — This philosophy research lab annually hosts visiting philosophers and runs a student-centered think tank for mentored research on care and the many ways care is shaping and changing questions about the nature of social cooperation, the bounds of personal freedom, and the ties that bind us together.
 ICL met as a UI course throughout the academic year and hosted several events, including "Empathy’s Role in Care Ethics," a Distinguished Senior Scholar Lecture by professor/author/activist Lori Gruen, and a book signing with Dr. Asha Bhandary, Dr. Elana Buch and Dr. Diana Cates.